Tuesday, 31 July 2018

 Herbs and vegetables from our allotment

-A big dream me and hubby share, is to be able to grow our own herbs and vegetables one day, in our own garden.
-Since that dream seems some what far away at the moment we have decided to make our dream come true buy getting an allotment!
+A big dream my hubby and I share is to grow our own herbs and vegetables in our own garden someday.
+Since that dream seems somewhat far away at the moment, we've decided to take a step towards it by getting an allotment!

-We love every day spent in our allotment, although it is hard work and long hours.
-But what a great way to spend our lovely summer together, not to mention, the great joy it brings to our kids.
+We cherish every day spent in our allotment, despite the hard work and long hours it demands.
+It's a wonderful way to spend our lovely summer together, and it brings great joy to our kids too.

-These lovely chard has been used when we make dollma (iprax) together with wine leaves.
-We generally chop of the leaf stalks and fry them with onions and eggs for a lovely breakfast.
-I also put them in the bottom of my pot when i cook the dollma. it prevents it from burning and are delicious to eat this way.
+Recently, I harvested some vegetables from our allotment, and I can't wait to use them in various dishes and recipes.
+The lovely chard will be perfect for making dolma (iprax) along with vine leaves.
+We usually chop off the leaf stalks and fry them with onions and eggs for a delightful breakfast.
+I also like to layer them at the bottom of the pot when I cook the dolma; it prevents it from burning and adds a delicious flavor.

-The plant to the left is what we call Tolik in Kurdish.
-I still have not figured out what the name is in English.
-It has pink and purple flowers and a beautiful shaped leaves.
-We generally chop it up and fry it with onions and eggs for breakfast.
-Cant wait to make all of these lovely dishes.
+As for the plant on the left, we call it Tolik in Kurdish, but I'm still trying to figure out its English name.
+It has pink and purple flowers and beautifully shaped leaves.
+We usually chop it up and fry it with onions and eggs for breakfast.
+I'm excited to create all these lovely dishes using our homegrown produce.